mbottini/concept2haskell/writeup.md

 and there was probably a better way to do this.

     instance ToJSON DistanceIntervalWorkout where
-        toJSON w = Utils.mergeObjects splits (toJSON (header w)) where splits = (object ["workout" .= object ["intervals" .= fs], "stroke_rate" .= Number (Utils.intToScientific .
+        toJSON w = Utils.mergeObjects derivedValues (toJSON (header w)) where derivedValues = (object ["workout" .= object ["intervals" .= fs], "stroke_rate" .= sr,
+                                        "distance" .= dt])
+                numIntervals = Dih.numSplits . header $ w
+                sr = Number (Utils.intToScientific .
                             Utils.average .
                             map Dif.strokesPerMinute .
-                                                            frames $ w),
+                            frames $ w)
-                                   "distance" .= Number (Utils.intToScientific .
+                dt = Number (Utils.intToScientific .
                             (* numIntervals) .
                             Dih.splitSize .
-                                                         header $ w)])
-                  numIntervals = Dih.numSplits . header $ w
-                  t = Dih.splitSize . header $ w
+                            header $ w)
-                  total = numIntervals * t
+                fs = populateFrames (header w) (frames w)

+    populateFrames :: Dih.DistanceIntervalHeader ->
+                    [Dif.DistanceIntervalFrame] ->
+                    Value
+    populateFrames dih =
-                  fs = listValue id .
+        listValue id .
-                       Utils.addDistanceToIntervals t total .
-                       map (Utils.addAttribute "rest_time"
+        map (Utils.addAttribute "rest_time" rt) .
-                           (Number $
+        map (Utils.addAttribute "distance" dt) .
+        map toJSON
-                               Utils.tenthsToScientific .
+            where rt = Number $ Utils.tenthsToScientific .
+Dih.restTime $ dih
-                               Dih.restTime .
-                               header $ w)) .
+                dt = Number $ Utils.intToScientific .
+Dih.splitSize $ dih
-                       map toJSON .
-                       frames $ w

-The "splits" are actually intervals here - that's the object that contains the interval data.
-The remainder is doing things like the following:

-* Adding an attribute `"rest_time"` to each `Frame` object.
-* Adding an attribute `"distance"` to each `Frame` object.
-* Combining the list of `Object`s into a single `Array` value (`listValue id` is a crude way of doing this).
+We have the JSON values in the `header`, and we have the ability to map `toJSON` to the list of `frames` and turn them into a single `Array` with `listvalue id`.
+But the rest of the values have to be derived, so there are a bunch of nasty computations.

-Other JSON implementations are similarly ugly due to this need to access values from both objects, do calculations on them, and then add the results to the objects themselves.
+Other `toJSON` implementations are similarly ugly due to this need to access values from both objects, do calculations on them, and then add the results to the objects themselves.
 Any individual step isn't too hard, but it piles up really quickly and becomes unmanageable.
 I don't like it, and my guess is that my approach was fundamentally flawed.

 ## Endgame